sodafoundation/documentation/content/getting-started/_index.md

 ---

 {{% notice note %}}
-Our documentation is being updated.
+Our documentation is getting updated.
 This document will be updated shortly.
 Please check back later.
 {{% /notice %}}

 ## Community